ASEcoLi’s Blog by Joachim Grzega

 Linguistic Edutainment: Foreignish for Freshmen

-Posted by asecoli on March 31, 2009
+Posted by asecoli - März 31, 2009

 Always in search for new ways of disseminating linguistic knowledge, I tried out a new one last Thursday: linguistic edutainment.
 I combined lecturing, audience participation (through quizzes) and music for a performance “Ausländisch für Anfänger” (“Foreignish for Freshmen”) at the Volkshochschule Weißenburg.
 It seemed to have worked as shown by the report in the local newspaper here.